lubao/nft-access-control-lambda-authorizer/README.md

 ### Create an Ethereum wallet for deploying your NFT smart contract

-To sign and pay for a transaction on the Ethereum Rinkeby network, an Etherum wallet is required.
+To sign and pay for a transaction on the Ethereum Goerli network, an Etherum wallet is required.
 An Ethereum wallet is comprised of a private-public key pair.
 You can create your own Ethereum wallet programmatically using popular [Ethereum libraries Web3](https://web3js.readthedocs.io/en/v1.5.2/web3-eth-accounts.html) and [Ethers](https://docs.ethers.io/v5/api/signer/#Wallet).

 ``NOTE: This method for creating and managing an Ethereum wallet private key is not suitable for production spending keys.
 Do not use this wallet for mainnet Ether!``